jg-digital-media/jgdm-100DaysOfCode/work/log/round-4.md

 ___

 ### R4D34:  Wednesday 26 February 2020
-+ **Notes** - Tutnedattention back to Express.js  Ready to deply it but nothing is working.
++ **Notes** - Turned my attention back to Express.js.
+Ready to deploy the site now but nothing is working.
+Glitch and Heroku won't serve them though I know the app works on localhost.
+Will look at this ongoing but time to move onto more express Dev

 + **Technologies used** - HTML5, CSS, JavaScript